 Real Presence vs. Transubstantiation

 As I said in the previous post, the 39 Articles are neither a confession nor a creed, but rather they are simply commentary on Anglican principles, meant to differentiate the Church of England from Rome, Calvinism, Anabaptists, and Independents.
 We see the markings of this in Article XXVIII as clearly as anywhere.
 The article starts out with a firm rejection of radical Protestant notions about the Eucharist.
 It is not merely a sign or a symbol, not merely a memorial, but a true sacrament in which the faithful do truly receive the Body and Blood of Jesus Christ.
 In this regard, Anglicanism and Rome are on the same page.
-Yet in the very next breath, Anglicanism is differentiated from Rome through a flat out rejection of transubstantiation.
+Yet in the very next breath, Anglicanism is differentiated from Rome through a rejection of transubstantiation.

 To many people today this seems like a non-sequiter, precisely because we have come to think of transubstantiation as a synonym for Real Presence.
 But that is not what transubstantiation means.
 Transubstantiation is a very specific method by which the medieval Roman Catholic Church sought to understand and explain how Christ could be present in the sacrament.
 It is the teaching that the eucharistic prayer enacts a change in the bread and wine that is both physical and metaphysical, resulting in the substance of the bread and wine being transformed into flesh and blood, even though the accidents or outer appearance of bread and wine remain.
-There is nothing left of bread and wine once the consecration is done, and the resulting change obliterates anything truly bread like or wine like about the elements.
-This idea was built upon a structure made entirely of pre-Christian Greek philosophy, using the work of Aristotle in particular to try to define the terms of what happens to the bread and wine.
+There is nothing substantial left of bread and wine once the consecration is done.
+This idea was built upon a structure of pre-Christian Greek philosophy, using the work of Aristotle in particular to try to define the terms of what happens to the bread and wine.
 This is what the designers of the Articles found so problematic, the specificity of transubstantiation as a theory for understanding Real Presence.

 Classical Anglican Eucharistic Theology